jnnnnn/jnnnnn.github.io/bookgrapher/devlog.md

 - and center the text vertically on the nodes

 Saving a file works.
 I should be persisting state in localStorage.
 Not sure how often to do that though.

+Figuring out drag and drop for opening files.
+Following https://hacks.mozilla.org/2009/12/file-drag-and-drop-in-firefox-3-6/ .

+Easier than having a "browse" button.
+Should also implement copy and paste though.

+Selecting a bunch of nodes could be useful.
+Maybe shift-click?

+Strangely, drag and drop doesn't work unless you also `preventDefault` on the `dragover` event.
+Weird.

+Had a lot of trouble with the es6 map interface.
+Types would have made it much easier.
+It's a shame typescript requires transpilation.

+Serializing to local storage now working, deserializes correctly on load.

+Drag and drop using the same JSON format is almost there too.